templ-fun/evm-protocol/README.md

 - Fee split: burn / treasury / member pool / protocol; must sum to 10_000 bps.
 - Member pool: portion of each join streamed to existing members pro‑rata; optional referral share is paid from this slice.
 - Curves: entry fee evolves by static/linear/exponential segments; see [`TemplCurve`](contracts/TemplCurve.sol).
-- Dictatorship: when enabled, the priest may call `onlyDAO` actions directly; otherwise all `onlyDAO` actions execute via governance.
+- Dictatorship: when enabled, the priest may call `onlyDAO` actions directly with no voting window or timelock.
+The priest can exercise the full DAO surface, including `batchDAO` for arbitrary external calls executed from the templ address.
+When dictatorship is disabled, all `onlyDAO` actions execute via governance.
 - Snapshots: eligibility is frozen by join sequence at proposal creation, then again at quorum.
 - Caps/pauses: optional `maxMembers` (auto‑pauses at cap) plus `joinPaused` toggle.
 - Governance access: proposing and voting require membership; the proposer’s vote is counted YES at creation.